 - 3.4.1 The zeta cell contains a weld line (a small notch along the top of the cell) on one side; this is the front of the zeta cell and should be facing the front of the instrument.
 Before loading the zeta cell into the instrument, carefully wipe the measuring windows with lens paper.
 Once the zeta cell is placed in the instrument, check that the electrodes on the zeta cell are in contact with the leads in the instrument. - 3.4.2 The temperature should be controlled and measured with an accuracy and precision of 0.3°C or better.
-For a maximum sample volume of 1.0 mL and operation close to room temperature ($\Delta T \pm 1$ °C), an equilibration time of 2 minutes is recommended prior to starting measurements. - 3.4.3 Perform a minimum of three runs per sample to establish measurement repeatability.
-Measurement duration (i.e. # of sub-runs per run) should be set according to the instrument manufacturer's recommendations, and will differ depending on particle size and scattering characteristics. - 3.4.4 The applied voltage can be set to automatic or manual mode.
+For a maximum sample volume of 1.0 mL and operation close to room temperature ($\Delta T \pm 1$ °C), an equilibration time of 2 minutes is recommended prior to starting measurements.

+- 3.4.3 Perform a minimum of three runs per sample to establish measurement repeatability.
+Measurement duration (i.e. # of sub-runs per run) should be set according to the instrument manufacturer's recommendations and will differ depending on particle size and scattering characteristics. - 3.4.4 The applied voltage can be set to automatic or manual mode.
 In automatic mode, the best voltage is determined by the software.
-However it is recommended to run in manual mode and start at a low voltage, typically 80 V, and increase the voltage gradually for optimal results (maximum voltage is 150 V).
+These conditions are applicable for most samples.
+However, for some samples it is recommended to run in manual mode and start at a low voltage, typically 80 V, and increase the voltage gradually for optimal results (maximum voltage is 150 V).
+This may be necessary for samples that are unstable when higher voltages are applied or when the ionic strength (conductivity) of the solvent is very high.